AIMLAB-QuantumAI/Quantum_object_detection/README.md

-# Fast Quantum Convolution For Multi-Channel Object Detection (QCOD)
+# Quantum Convolution For Multi-Channel Object Detection (QCOD)
 This is descriptions for QCOD.
 This repository covers Quantum Convolution and Object Detection frameworks based on quantum machine learning.